 The Biri Bud is a variant of the Reefbud, developed in the Philippines by the late Austrian-German environmental geoscientist Dr. Harald Kremnitz and Filipino partner Benjamin Tayag Jr. In 2006, they won a Country Development Marketplace grant from the World Bank to finance a pilot program called "REEForestation Using Recycled Waste Materials", placing Reefbuds offshore from coastal towns.

-Because Reefbuds are massive structures (typically about 450 kg) that become even heavier as they absorb sea water, they do not move even in strong currents during storms.
+Because Reefbuds are massive structures (typically about 450 kg) that become even heavier as they absorb water, they do not move even in strong currents during storms.

-Moreover, their hydrodynamic form allows currents to flow around them instead of pushing on them.
+Moreover, their hydrodynamic form allows currents to flow around them instead of pushing them.
 This stability allows Reefbuds to become permanent homes and spawning grounds for marine life.

 The most remarkable feature of Reefbuds is the speed at which they fulfill their purpose.